unarealidad-tech-studio/canarium-libraries-error-handler/README.md

 # canarium-libraries-error-handler

-A custom error handler for displaying 404 pages for canarium.
+A custom error handler for displaying 404 pages in canarium.
 This library attaches `ErrorHandler\View\NotFoundStrategy` on bootstrap.

 ## Template